BrianWeinstein/googlenlp/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Updated the LICENSE file to match CRAN format specifications.

 * Added angle brackets around the link in the DESCRIPTION file.

 * Made it clearer that the user's .Renviron file will only be